 Polperro Fishermen's Choir

 The choir always welcomes new members.
-If you are interested in joining and would like to try it out, come along to a practice evening or contact the choir via the Enquiry page.
-The Choir has a varied repertoire with wide appeal to music fans.
+If you are interested in joining and would like to try it out, come along to a concert or practice evening, or send a message via the 'Join the Choir' page.
+The Choir has a varied repertoire with wide appeal to all.